How to Start Crypto Investing with $100 in 2025

 - Diversify staking across Lido stETH, ADA, or ATOM.

-- Should I buy all at once or use DCA? - Dollar-cost averaging helps reduce price risk by spreading buys over time.
+Should I buy all at once or use DCA?

-- Is it better to just buy Bitcoin? - Bitcoin is a great foundation, but diversifying into ETH and stablecoins improves flexibility.
+Bitcoin is a solid foundation, but diversifying into Ethereum and stablecoins improves flexibility and exposure to DeFi.

 ← Back to Crypto Investing Blog Index